 There are very many reasons why Firefox may be crashing on Windows 10.
 Some of the most common include the following;

 Just as there are varied causes of this problem, there are also a lot of different solutions that you can try.
-The following are some of the most effective;
+You can choose to watch the video tutorial first or jump to the solutions and follow the steps and description to stop Firefox from crashing.

 Having the latest version of Firefox is one of the best ways to prevent this problem from recurring.
 Therefore the first thing you want to do is to check if you are running the latest version of Firefox.
 Follow these simple steps to do it;